w3c/wpsig/spc-psd2.md

 SPC leverages FIDO Authentication and builds on FIDO security properties described in the [FIDO Security Reference](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-security-ref-v2.0-id-20180227.html).
 The SPC analysis builds on and refers to that work.

+Note:

+* Bracketed labels such as "[SG-1]" are defined in the [FIDO Security Reference](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-security-ref-v2.0-id-20180227.html).
+However, labels that begin with "SPC" are defined in this document.

 ### Security Goals

 SPC is especially concerned with the following security goals identified in the FIDO Security Reference: